 These Instant Pot Refried Beans are a staple in our house.
-They are creamy and satisfying, yet incredibly affordable.
-Enjoy these flavorful beans over rice, in tortillas, or however you desire.
+They are creamy and satisfying, yet incredibly affordable and freeze well.
+Enjoy these flavorful pinto beans over rice, in tortillas, or however you desire.
 You won’t believe how easy this recipe is!

 From Reader Carole:

 “I made these today: the BEST beans I’ve ever made.
 I’ve been searching for a recipe that tasted like the restaurant.
 My search is over.
 Thankyouthankyouthankyouthankyou!!”

 I make these instant refried beans a few times a month.
 They are a cheap and hearty dish (perfect for growing kids) that can be used in a myriad of ways.
 Try pairing them with my Paleo Instant Pot Pulled Pork or with my Grain Free Vegan Tortillas.

 Cutting down on the gas these Instant Pot Refried Beans may produce:

 Let’s be real, beans can be a smelly situation!
 So how do you eliminate that, or drastically reduce that issue?
 We’ve all been taught to soak our beans overnight for 8-12 hours.
 BUT, what I didn’t know, and recently discovered, is that you need to drain, rinse and resoak the beans every 3ish hours.
 Apparently, doing this, and discarding the soaking water consistently clears the beans of excess sugar starch.
 Those sugar molecules can’t be broken down or digested by your body, which ultimately leads to… gas.

 I do not call for you to soak your Instant Pot beans in this recipe; however, you absolutely can.
 I would just reduce the liquid by 1-2 cups.
 FYI, you want the liquid to be about 1 inch above the beans, at minimum.